Suraj-Mittal/Astar-Python/README.md

 What was the purpose of the application?

-The main purpose of mine working on this application was to understand how A-star path finding algorithm ans also to practice my python skill which I just learned recently during my summer break.
+The main purpose of mine working on this application was to understand how A-star path finding algorithm and also to practice my python skill which I just learned recently during my summer break.

 Credits: